ionic-team/ionic-docs/docs/api/select.md

 Single selection keyboard interaction follows the [ARIA implementation patterns of a radio](https://www.w3.org/WAI/ARIA/apg/patterns/radio/).

-These keyboard interactions apply to `ion-action-sheet`, `ion-alert`, and `ion-popover` elements when the overlay is presented and focused.
+These keyboard interactions apply to `ion-action-sheet`, `ion-alert`, `ion-popover`, and `ion-modal` elements when the overlay is presented and focused.

 | Key                   | Description                                                  |
 | --------------------- | ------------------------------------------------------------ |